-Brides might feel skeptical about signing a contract when you’re months out from your wedding.
+Brides might feel skeptical about signing a contract when they’re months out from their wedding.
 Could your photographer add extra fees before your final payment deadline?
 Here are a few ways that the average cost of a wedding photographer gets more expensive.

 Paying for Their Dinner